Do you want to use WebP images in WordPress?

 After that, click on the ‘Scan for Unoptimized Images’ button to continue.
 The plugin will then show you the number of images it found, so you can click on the Optimize button to proceed.

 Your images will now be optimized, and EWWW Optimizer will generate WebP versions for your images.

 Testing Your WebP Image Delivery

-Upon activation, you need to visit Settings » Imagify page to configure plugin settings.
-From here. click on the ‘Create a Free API Key’ button to continue.
+Upon activation, you need to visit the Settings » Imagify page to configure plugin settings.
+From here, click on the ‘Create a Free API Key’ button to continue.

 Below that, you can choose from two delivery methods to display WebP images in WordPress.
-The first one is .htaccess method, and the second one is by using <picture> tag.
+The first one is the .htaccess method, and the second one is using a tag.

-The .htaccess method is faster, but it does not work if you are using a CDN service. <picture> tag method works with CDNs too, but it may break some WordPress themes.
+The .htaccess method is faster, but it does not work if you are using a CDN service.
+The tag method works with CDNs, too, but it may break some WordPress themes.